FengD/yocto_build_raspberrypi4_image/README.md

 The main parts of the Yocto Project are the build system, the package meta-data, and the developer tools.
 The build system uses a tool called "bitbake" to process the meta-data and produce a complete Linux distribution.
 By design, the build system produces not just the software that will run on the target, but also the development tools used to build that software.
 It basically starts completely from scratch, building all the tools needed to construct the software, and then using those to build the kernel, libraries, and programs that comprise a Linux distribution.
 Finally, it prepares the resulting software by placing it into appropriate bundles (including packages, images, or both) for deployment to the target device and in preparation for application development and debugging.
 The Yocto Project also includes various additional tools used to develop embedded Linux or applications on top of it.
 This includes things such as emulators, IDEs and host/target (cross) agents and debug tools.[14]

 #### 1.2.2.
 What's special of this project?
 To use yocto project to build your customized Linux os.
-You need to have an ubuntu 14.04 or 16.04 `(yocto only support for these two version)` system and install all the dependencies in it.
+You need to have an ubuntu 14.04 or 16.04 `(yocto only support for these two versions)` system and install all the dependencies in it.
 For example,

 ```sh
 # Install dependencies